Oropouche Virus Disease in Pregnancy

 - Includes additional symptoms of possible cough and sore throat for OROV.

-- Includes information about case-reporting using ICD-10 codes 50290 or 50291, as well as a link to the new OROV data map (US) and OROV data map (global).
+- Includes information about case-reporting to ArboNET using case codes 50290 or 50291, as well as a link to the new OROV data map (US) and OROV data map (global).

 On August 16, 2024, the Centers for Disease Control and Prevention issued a Health Alert Network (HAN) Health Advisory to notify clinicians and public health authorities of an increase in Oropouche virus (OROV) disease, originating from endemic areas and in new areas in South America and the Caribbean.1 OROV is usually transmitted through insect bites and causes a mild, self-limiting illness in most people.
 Vertical transmission of OROV is possible, and reported cases of OROV disease during pregnancy have been associated with pregnancy loss or congenital anomalies.1 There are no currently available vaccines or curative treatments for OROV.1 Due to the risk of perinatal transmission and possible adverse pregnancy outcomes, pregnant people are advised to avoid nonessential travel to high transmission and endemic areas or to deploy personal protective strategies if travel is warranted.1